Pseudoreality/Roblox-Identities/README.md

       - Some examples include
         - GuiDevEnv
         - Roblox Classic
-* COM
+* COM (Component Object Model?)
   - Number: 7
   - Permissions: All
   - InstancesUsed **(speculation)**: N/A
   - Notes: Unknown use case
     - Used by Roblox script executors, like Synapse, to completely ignore all identity-related errors.
-      - Some free exploits use identity 6 for some dumbass reason.
+      - On a related note, some free exploits use ElevatedStudioPlugin for some dumbass reason.
     - It can create a Player instance so I'm happy enough. ![](https://cdn.discordapp.com/attachments/980231791984144384/1081552399501623296/image.png)
 * WebService
   - Number: 8